The Hybrid Front: Organizations

 They are a contractor for armored transports.
 Indispensable to the people of this era, they are outlaws according to both CoCoON's and PETO's point of view.
 They participated in a massive rebellion called "Calcutta Disturbance History"; causing a temporary but severe tightening in the legal system.

 Units

 Despite the futuristic surroundings of the video game; most of the units are still based on the technology used by various military organizations of the late 20th century.
 Examples of units that can be given orders by the player includes main battle tanks, armoured fighting vehicles, self-propelled artillery and anti-aircraft tanks.

 Other units (on land, sea, air and space) are found on later missions; carrying more powerful weapons to handle the increasingly versatile offense as the missions evolve from quick low-intensity battles to Star Wars-inspired grand space battles and epic combat missions that are fought on the level of controlling an entire brigade at the same time.

 Development

 On June 30, 2025, an English fan translation of the game was released.

+Reception

+According to Famitsu, The Hybrid Front sold 3,818 copies during its lifetime in Japan.
+The game received a 21.0/30 score in a poll conducted by Mega Drive Fan and a 8.7772/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Sega Mega Drive titles at the number 19 spot.
+It also garnered mixed reviews from critics.

+An editor for the Japanese gaming book Mega Drive Encyclopedia called The Hybrid Front a "masterpiece of strategy simulation", praising its epic storyline.
+They noted that the gameplay system was inherited from Advanced Daisenryaku, but it was simplified and easy to play, and that enemy attacks were not as fierce, making the game moderately difficult.
+In a series of articles for the Japanese gaming website Game*Spark, writer Ritsuko Kawai highlighted the game's meticulous setting and Jun Suemi's character design.
+Kawai pointed out that, due to the game's highly realistic design and the fact that early battles influence later plot developments, it is not suitable for contemplative players, but rather for those who enjoy challenging role-playing games like Fire Emblem: Thracia 776.